 There are countless toxins we need to watch out for in our skin care products but these six groups are the biggest and most common offenders for in cleansers for acne:

 - SLS – Sodium Lauryl Sulphate is what makes things foam so is a really popular ingredient in cleansers as it gives that ‘squeaky clean’ feel.
-This harsh foaming agent is a common skin irritant as it strips the skin of its natural oils and causes our skin to produce MORE oil.
+This harsh foaming agent is a common skin irritant as it’s pore clogging AND it strips the skin of its natural oils and causes our skin to produce MORE oil.
 Not good news for acne sufferers.

 - TRICLOSAN – Triclosan is a synthetic, anti-microbial agent which is commonly used in skin care.
 There are widespread concerns that being exposed to this toxin, even a low-level, is contributing to the increase of antibiotic resistance to certain strains of bacteria and has also been known to trigger some nasty allergic reactions.